encse/csokavar/README.md

 ==============

-The 2013 theme file for http://csokavar.hu
+The 2014 theme file for http://csokavar.hu.
+It features a clean and mobile friendly layout.
+I tried to keep things as simple as possible.